facelessuser/coloraide/docs/src/markdown/advanced.md

     hue preservation, but the space does become a bit more distorted at very wide gamuts and can cause sane gamut mapping to break down.
 Gamut mapping colors that fall within the Rec.
 2020 and Display P3 range should work reasonably well.

-2. The `css-linear` interpolator follows CSS interpolation logic which differs from ColorAide's default interpolation logic.
-CSS specifically treats interpolation between achromatic hues and non-achromatic hues as if there is a hue arc.
-This means that when using `longer` hue fix-ups when interpolating between a color with a undefined hue and a color with a defined hue, you will interpolate a full 360 degrees.
-We do not agree with this approach and feel in both `shorter` and `longer` hue fix-ups that there should be no arc to interpolate along.

 3. CSS defines a concept of auto powerless handling in CSS will force hues to be interpolated as powerless if under certain circumstances.
 This usually happens when a color space's chroma/saturation components are zero.
 While this